All Episodes

 Is this not amazing?

-People know the economy's in the tank.
+People know the economy is in the tank.

-People know that their economic circumstances are not improving, and yet Obama's gonna tell Oh, yes, they are, you just don't feel it.
+People know that their economic circumstances are not improving.

 You just don't know it.

-Uh fascinating to me.
+Fascinating to me.

 No, they don't feel it.

-And the reason they don't feel it because incomes and wages are not going up.
+And the reason they don't feel it, because incomes and wages are not going up.

 Well, if incomes and wages are not going up, then what is growing about the economy?